mobify/nightwatch-commands/README.md

 The `preview` command uses http://preview.mobify.com to open a website specified by `url` to preview a given bundle specified by `bundle`.
 If `isProduction` is true, the test skips the Preview step.

-For legacy projects, the bundle and the base URL need to be set in the `tests/system/site.json`, `tests/system/site.js` or `system/site.js` file.
+For legacy projects, the bundle and the site URL need to be set in the `tests/system/site.json`, `tests/system/site.js` or `system/site.js` file.
 Note that if the "production" flag is set in the `activeProfile` in `site.json` or `site.js`, the bundle URL will be ignored.
 Pass in an optional URL as an argument to this command.
 Upon completion, `waitUntilMobified` is called to ensure that the mobile site adaptation is complete.

 Example site.json
 ```